 POINTERS ON USE: Remember, "Practice makes perfect".
 Start with a sample piece of metal the same gauge and alloy that you will be making your panels from.
-Place the metal between the wheels and adjust the tension so you can easily move the metal back and forth with only a slight amount of pressure on the metal, this is called tracking.
+Place the metal between the wheels and adjust the tension so you can easily move the metal back and forth with only a slight amount of pressure on the metal.
 Your technique of tracking across the metal is far more important than having lots of pressure on the wheels.
 Use very light pressure when you are learning technique.
 The simplest tracking pattern is like mowing a lawn: you start at one corner, work very evenly across the panel, keeping your tracks closely spaced.
 Once you have developed some skill in tracking, you can experiment with a little more pressure.
 Remember, the machine is designed to work with light to moderate pressure, and too much pressure will do more harm than good.
 As you are shaping the panel, you should frequently check it against a pattern, form, buck or part you are shaping it to match.
-To retain the pressure setting, gently roll metal from between the wheels.
+To retain the pressure setting, cam down the lower yoke, remove the metal and check, then place panel back between the wheels and cam up the lower yoke.
 Don't be easily discouraged!
 It will take time and patience to build your skill with this tool.